w3f/polkadot-wiki/docs/learn-nominator.md

 and due to the fact that the solution set must fit in a single block, there is a minimum number of DOT you must nominate with in order to receive staking rewards.

-This number fluctuates day by day, and the most recent and up to date version can be found out using [this community-developed tool](https://polkaview.network/dot) or through [these scripts](https://github.com/w3f/validator-stats) which you can run on your machine.
+This number fluctuates every era, and the most recent and up to date version can be found out using [this community-developed tool](https://polkaview.network/dot) or through [these scripts](https://github.com/w3f/validator-stats) which you can run on your machine.